-At the heart of the Societys ability to serve the community are its important museum and library collections.
-Used by scholars, students, genealogists, architects, local business people and the general public, the collections document daily life in Princeton from early settlement to the 20th century.
-Items include furniture, paintings, clothing, household objects, photographs, maps, and manuscripts, and range from a 1760s tanners account ledger to a silver boudoir set owned by the daughter of Grover Cleveland.
-The Societys Einstein Furniture Collection includes 65 pieces of furniture owned and used by Albert Einstein while he lived in Princeton from 1933 to 1955.
-The Societys library and photo archives comprise more than 38,000 manuscripts, photographs, glass-plate negatives, maps, and architectural drawings.
-The extensive manuscript holdings include the papers of the Stockton and Olden families, two of the towns founding families; the papers of pioneering geologist Arnold Guyot; and the records of local organizations such as the Friendship Club, an early 20th-century African-American womens civic group.
+At the heart of the Society's ability to serve the community are its important museum and library collections.
+Used by scholars, students, genealogists, architects, local business people, and the general public, the collections document daily life in Princeton from early settlement through the 20th century.
+Items include furniture, paintings, clothing, household objects, photographs, maps, and manuscripts, and range from a 1760s tanner's account ledger to a silver boudoir set owned by the daughter of Grover Cleveland.
+The Society's Einstein Furniture Collection includes 65 pieces of furniture owned and used by Albert Einstein while he lived in Princeton from 1933 to 1955.
+The Society's library and photo archives comprise more than 38,000 manuscripts, photographs, glass-plate negatives, maps, and architectural drawings.
+The extensive manuscript holdings include the papers of the Stockton and Olden families, two of the town's founding families; the papers of pioneering geologist Arnold Guyot; and the records of local organizations such as the Friendship Club, an early 20th-century African-American women's civic group.

 The Historical Society of Princeton purchased the six-acre Updike Farmstead from the estate of Stanley Updike in 2004, and in 2016 the Society relocated its headquarters there.
-The Farmstead consists of a late 18th/early 19th century farmhouse, a large barn built in 1892, wagon shed, corn crib, three-bay garage, garden sheds and chicken coops.
+The Farmstead consists of a late 18th/early 19th century farmhouse, a large barn built in 1892, wagon shed, corn crib, three-bay garage and garden sheds.
 After the purchase, careful plans were laid for the rehabilitation of the late 18th/early 19th century farmhouse and related sitework to accommodate expanded operations for the Historical Society.
 With initial support for the purchase of the Farmstead from the New Jersey Green Acres Program and the Mercer County Open Space Preservation Board, the Historical Society also received funding from the New Jersey Cultural Trust and from the New Jersey Historic Trust as well private foundations, corporations, and very generous individuals.
 The Historical Society partnered with the Princeton architectural firm of Farewell Mills Gatsch on the farmhouse rehabilitation from fall 2009 through 2010.
 Updike Farmstead will be open to the public from 12 - 4 pm, Wednesday through Sunday.
 Admission is $4 (free for HSP Members).

 The Historical Society of Princeton is a private, non-profit organization.
-Its activities are made possible through individual contributions, earned income and grants from corporations, foundations and government agencies; and earned income.
+Its activities are made possible through individual contributions; grants from corporations, foundations, and government agencies; and earned income.
 Membership fees are an important source of income.
-In addition to supporting one of Princetons most important historical and educational resources, members enjoy the following benefits: free publications, free on-site use of the library, invitations to exhibition previews and special events, plus discounts on Society-sponsored programs, and much more.
+In addition to supporting one of Princeton's most important historical and educational resources, members enjoy the following benefits: invitations to exhibition previews and special events, discounts on Society-sponsored programs, and much more.
 See our Membership information page for details.